List of A Certain Magical Index characters: Necessarius

-Orsola is a former Roman Catholic nun who resided in Chioggia, Italy.
+Orsola is a former Roman Orthodox nun who resided in Chioggia, Italy.
 She specializes in preaching the gospel to pagan countries and in decoding written codes.
 Her contribution to the preaching of Christianity earns her a church named after her in Japan.
-Orsola becomes a target of the Roman Catholic Church after they found her alleged skill in decoding The Book of the Law dangerous.
+Orsola becomes a target of the Roman Orthodox Church after they found her alleged skill in decoding The Book of the Law dangerous.
 In the Orsola Aquinas story arc, she gets rescued by Tōma and his friends for being persecuted by Agnese Forces.
 In the Daihasei Festival story arc, Orsola works with Sherry to gather details about Croce di Pietro and contacts Tōma and Motoharu to share her information about the artifact.
 In The Queen of the Adriatic Sea story arc, she invites Tōma and Index in her house at Chioggia as she prepares to move to London.
 Orsola and Tōma accidentally board a Queen's Fleet ship where she found Agnese.
 She then helps in the rescue of her from the hands of Biagio.
 In the Acqua of the Back story arc, Orsola is in the British Library to find information about Acqua and decides to call Sherry for help.
 She later calls Saiji to rely on the information she gathered about Acqua.
 During the British Halloween, Orsola meets Tōma with an injured Lessar and as she treats her wounds, she tells him to head towards Waterloo station for him to use the Eurostar line that would bring him to Folkestone where Index was.
 In the New Testament: A Certain Magical Index light novel series, Orsola feels helpless during Crowley's Hazards' invasion of London and offers herself to wield a Divine Mixture spiritual item called "Isis-Demeter".
 She begins to attack Tōma but she gets saved by him after his words about the benefits of a non-violent approach were properly conveyed to her.
 Orsola is last seen in the Kamijō story arc when she joined the party at Windsor Castle for their victory over Coronzon and appeared drunk.